danapsimer/drupal2hugo/README.md

 A new `content` folder should be produced containing the Markdown files for importing into your Hugo project.

+Each page may contain hyperlinks to other pages within its prose.
+These should preferably be domain-relative links (such as "/post/latest-ideas").
+If they are Drupal node links like "/node/247", they will be broken links after export.
+At the moment, you have to fix these manually.

 ## Licence

 MIT Licence.